somphene/somphene.github.io/log/_posts/2020-05-28-01-Cleaning-is-Cyclic-Balance.md

 Farming is Cleaning.
 Sowing seeds in the mud, followed by water, light and food to let a plant grow involves a tremendous amount of balance.
 For the body of the plant itself, growing upwards towards the Light provided by Sun requires growing roots away from light down in the mud.
 The body of the plant itself displays Cleaning as a Balance.

 Breathing is Cleaning.
 Breathing in allows air to enter and breathing out lets the exhaust to be let out.
 Breathing in and out in cycles isthe Balance in Cleaning.
 Similarly, Heart beats set the Circadian cycle by pumping in and out alternatively to keep balance.

+Our own body is Cleaning in cycles.
+We provide it food, light, air and other forms of energy.
+It uses the right amount to retain and then lets the left (remaining ) amount to be excreted.
+To build the body, input and ouptut are to be balanced appropriately.
+This is the balance that the body manages to do everyday.

+Balance of Money is Cyclic Cleaning.
+We earn, we spend in phases.
+Some amount of the money we earn is saved, the rest is spent.
+Everything that goes also comes back (cycle): in terms of money, the amount spent comes back in renewed form as some product that we buy.